Francis Ford Coppola: American Zoetrope

-In 1971, Coppola produced George Lucas' first film, THX 1138.
+In 1971, Coppola produced George Lucas' first feature film, THX 1138.
 Shortly after completion of production they brought the finished film to Warner Bros., along with several other scripts for potential projects at their newly founded company, American Zoetrope.
 However, studio executives strongly disliked all of the scripts, including THX, and demanded that Coppola repay the $300,000 they had loaned him for the Zoetrope studio, as well as insisting on cutting five minutes from the film.
 The debt nearly closed Zoetrope and forced Coppola to reluctantly focus on The Godfather.